12 Natural Immune System Modulators

 Once you have the factors above accounted for, the following list of immune boosters will be even more effective.
 These nutrients all play unique roles in boosting the immune system to both help fight off unwanted pathogens as well as control inflammatory pathways in the body.

 Getting more sunlight throughout the day and supplementing with 1000 IU per 25 lbs. of body weight is a great way to reach optimal levels.
-Having a Complete Thyroid Report done 1-2 times a year can help to monitor Vitamin D levels and keep them in the 60-100 ng/dL range.
+Having a vitamin D (25-OH) test done 1-2 times a year can help to monitor vitamin D levels and keep them in the 50-100 ng/dL range.

 Zinc also plays a role in enzyme function.
 One of substantial importance is superoxide dismutase (SOD).
 SOD is one of the body’s most important antioxidants.
 It is responsible for protecting DNA, preventing viral replication, and protecting against the accumulation of metabolic wastes within cells.
 I go over a simple home test you can do to discover your zinc status in this article.